teohxuen/website/content/report/final_report.md

 ---

 ## 8. Improving Safety and Reliability
-To improve safety and reliability of the system faults must be identified and rectified before it gets a chance to cause damage to a system.
-This can be done by identifying possible leaks of the battery hull and by implementing electrical protection feature to protect the vehicle from any possible electrical fault.
-Finally the design of the PCB must be able to support the power demand of the vehicle while keeping in mind good electrical practises to develop a reliable PCB.
+Ensuring safety and reliability of the system requires timely identification and mitigation of faults must be before it damages the system. his section outlines three key strategies: leak detection in the battery hull, robust electrical protection features, and utilising good electrical practises to design a high power PCB.

 ### 8.1 Real-Time Safety and Status Notifications
-As mentioned in [Section 2.3.3](#233-challenges-with-tracking-battery-hulls-pressure-and-temperature), it might be difficult to identify Battery Hull leaks.
-To combat this, there should be automatic detection and notification of potential leaks to alert members to identify and rectify the issues.
+As mentioned in [Section 2.3.3](#233-challenges-with-tracking-battery-hulls-pressure-and-temperature), slow battery hull leaks are difficult to detect without consistent data.
+A possible solution will be the automatic notification of team members when a leak is detected by the system.

 #### 8.1.1 Past Experiences
 During the testing and development of the Autonomous Surface Vessel, a Telegram Channel was running on the ASV to periodically report the battery voltage and current draw.
 This proved invaluable as it help the team to anticipate and prepare for battery swaps.
 Furthermore, it helped the team to identify a load-balancing issue in the vehicle that would have otherwise gone unnoticed.